What Credentials Do I Need to Apply

 every state.Prior to matriculation, applicants

-are encouraged to determine what the state requirements of state(s) in which
+are encouraged to determine what the requirements of state(s) in which

 When Should I Apply?

-- WashULaw accepts applications on a rolling basis and we
+WashULaw accepts applications on a rolling basis.
+We

 strongly recommend you apply as early as possible for any future semester.